SECURITIES PURCHASE AGREEMENT

 (b) No Injunction.
 No statute, regulation, order, decree, writ, ruling or injunction shall have been enacted, entered, promulgated, threatened in writing or endorsed by any court or governmental authority of competent jurisdiction which prohibits the consummation of or which would materially modify or delay any of the transactions contemplated by the Transaction Documents.

 (c) Receipt of the Purchase Price.
-The Company shall receive at or substantially simultaneously with the Closing, the Purchase Price of the Purchaser set forth on the signature page hereto.
+Viking shall receive at or substantially simultaneously with the Closing, the Purchase Price from Camber as required by Section 2.4.

 6.1 No Waiver; Modifications In Writing.
-No failure or delay on the part of the Purchaser in exercising any right, power or remedy pursuant to the Transaction Documents shall operate as a waiver thereof, nor shall any single or partial exercise of any such right, power or remedy preclude any other or further exercise thereof, or the exercise of any other right, power or remedy.
-No amendment, modification, supplement, termination or waiver of any provision of the Transaction Documents, nor any consent by the Purchaser to any departure by the Company therefrom, shall be effective unless the same shall be in writing and signed by the Purchaser.
-Any waiver of any provision of the Transaction Documents and any consent by the Purchaser to any departure by the Company from the terms of any provision of the Transaction Documents shall be effective only in the specific instance and for the specific purpose for which given.
-No notice to or demand on Company in any case shall entitle the Company to any other or further notice or demand in similar or other circumstances.
+No failure or delay on the part of Camber in exercising any right, power or remedy pursuant to the Transaction Documents shall operate as a waiver thereof, nor shall any single or partial exercise of any such right, power or remedy preclude any other or further exercise thereof, or the exercise of any other right, power or remedy.
+No amendment, modification, supplement, termination or waiver of any provision of the Transaction Documents, nor any consent by Camber to any departure by Viking therefrom, shall be effective unless the same shall be in writing and signed by Camber.
+Any waiver of any provision of the Transaction Documents and any consent by Camber to any departure by Viking from the terms of any provision of the Transaction Documents shall be effective only in the specific instance and for the specific purpose for which given.
+No notice to or demand on Company in any case shall entitle Viking to any other or further notice or demand in similar or other circumstances.

 If to Company:

 15915 Katy Freeway, Suite 450

 Houston, Texas 77094

 If to Camber: